victorgan/victorgan.github.io/_posts/2014-08-14-personal-website-design.md

 - [Steve Losh](http://stevelosh.com/): Nice looking blog with posts, with a similar style of perfectionism.
 - [Graham Hicks](http://grahamhicks.com/): Cool one page design.
+- [Becoming Minimalist](http://www.becomingminimalist.com/) has a nice taste on the large picture before content theme.

 ## Tools to Write Stuff